1nv1n/1nv1n.github.io/_posts/2015-2-28-Find-Similar-Movies.md

 title: Find Similar Movies
 ---

-EDIT: This project is no longer being maintained as RottemTomatoes have updated their API access to a paid model.
+<b>EDIT:</b> This project is no longer being maintained as RottemTomatoes have updated their API access to a paid model.

 So after watching a really good movie, have you ever wanted to find similar movies?